nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/02 - assignments/08 - Week 8 - An Enemy Appears.md

 1. Make that sprite appear in your game.

 ## Part 2 - Enemy Behavior.
-1. At random intervals, make your sprite attack the enemy somehow.
+1. Make an enemy move in the two ways outlined.
 1. Create consequences based on the enemy's attack.

 ## Part 3 - Submission